Mahathir-Khan/Bio257_2025_Project/Journal Log/Application_Log.md

 - Developed pipeline based on Module 10 to conduct GO and KEGG analysis (in code directory)
 - Based on outputs of GO and KEGG analysis created bubble plots to represent the most signficant biological process, phenotypes, and pathways (in data/Graphical_Results directory)

+**Name:** [Mahathir]
+**Description:**
+- Completed Header, limitations, Future Directions, References, and Aknowledgements section of poster.
+Also assited with formatting of Methods and introduction section
+- Cleaned up Papers directory in Github and added additional sources.
+- Finalized Github README page.

 - ## 🗓️ [Date: 2025-12-5]
 **Name:** [Sofia]
 **Description:**